What to See in Dénia in 1 Day: Top 10

 The famous Red Prawn of Dénia

-Since we are talking about gastronomy, we are going to highlight the main restaurants of the destination:
+Since we’re talking about gastronomy, let’s highlight the main restaurants in the destination:

-• La Seu: This site is located in the heart of the historical centre.
-Creative cuisine with a spectacular design that will not leave anyone indifferent.
-On their website LaSeu.es you can book a table and see some of the dishes.
+• La Seu: This place is located in the heart of the historic center.
+Creative cuisine with a spectacular design that will leave no one indifferent.
+On their website LaSeu.es you can book a table and see some dishes.

-• Quique Dacosta Restaurant: Probably the most important restaurant.
-It has 3 Michelin stars and has dishes as interesting as an innovative version of beetroot, mushrooms in ash, seafood corals and, of course, we can enjoy the red shrimp and rice.
+• Quique Dacosta Restaurante: This is probably the most important restaurant.
+It has 3 Michelin stars and offers interesting dishes such as an innovative version of beetroot, ash-cooked mushrooms, seafood corals, and of course, we can enjoy red prawns and their rice dishes.
 Prepare your wallet, but it’s worth it.
-Reservations on the official Quique Dacosta website.
+Reservations on their official Quique Dacosta website.

-• Casa Federico: We also recommend you to try this place.
-It is located on the border between Las Marinas and Denia, right on the beach.
-Although they have a long series of dishes, their specialty is rice (such as rice a banda or lobster).
-It is so popular that you have to book well in advance.
-Web of Casa Federico.
+• Casa Federico: We also recommend trying this place.
+It’s located on the border between Las Marinas and Dénia, right on the beach.
+Although they have a long list of dishes, their specialty is rice dishes (such as ‘arroz a banda’ or lobster rice).
+It’s so popular that you need to book well in advance.
+Casa Federico website.

-Dénia is also a place that will appeal to lovers of more adventurous activities.
-And it is here that we can practice adventure sports, both aquatic and aerial.
+Dénia is also a place that will greatly please lovers of more adventurous activities.
+Here we can practice adventure sports, both water and aerial.

-We can even take advantage of our visit to take a boat and go to the Balearic Islands (to Formentera or Palma de Mallorca, for example).
+We can even take advantage of our visit to catch a boat and reach the Balearic Islands (to Formentera or Palma de Mallorca, for example).

 Water activities in denia, flyboard